High-speed Communication - Specialization

 Structure of Studies

-This specialisation requires that the students fulfill the requirements specified in the admission description of the programme in Communication and System Design described in the programme specification.
+This specialization requires that the students fulfill the requirements specified in the admission description of the programme in Communication and System Design described in the programme specification.

-In addidtion to the compulsory courses and requirements listed in the Curriculum, the following rules apply for this specialisation:
+In addidtion to the compulsory courses and requirements listed in the Curriculum, the following rules apply for this specialization:

 In the Core competence course - specific, the student must select the following 20 ECTS points: